mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object.md

 the C# programming language, Microsoft Visual Studio, and the cross-platform implementations of the .NET Core Framework and the Microsoft Common Languiage Runtime (CLR) runtime environment.

-Verifiable Data Registry (VDR) support is provided by the Stratis Platform - a general-purpose, smart contact-enabled blockchain platform implemented using the same progamming language, tools and technologies used to implement the Trusted Digital Web.
+Verifiable Data Registry (VDR) support is provided by the Stratis Platform[35] - a general-purpose, smart contact-enabled blockchain platform implemented using the same progamming language, tools and technologies used to implement the Trusted Digital Web.

 The publication of this DID Method specification realizes, in large part, a 4-year quest to create a platform to Tokenize Every Little Thing (ELT)[4].